52 Washington Avenue, Suite 4 North Haven, CT 06473

 Remove the band from your arm when enough blood is collected.

-Put a gauze pad or cotton ball over the needle site as the needle is
+Put a gauze pad or cotton ball over the needle site as the needle is removed.

 Put pressure on the site and then a bandage.